asaladino/site-content/README.md

 # Site Content

-Extracts content from a bunch saved html document.
+Extracts content from a bunch saved html documents.
 Should be used with [site-index](https://github.com/asaladino/site-index).

 To start the content extraction, run: